xiaoren-QAQ/SSU_Docs/src/en/dev/module.md

 ---
 layout: doc
 title: Module Development
-description: Learning how to develop and build custom modules for SakitinSU
+description: Learning how to develop and build custom modules for ShiroSU
 outline: deep
 footer: false
 ---
 # Module Development Guide

-For most aspects, SakitinSU is largely consistent with **`Magisk` and `KernelSU`**.
+For most aspects, ShiroSU is largely consistent with **`Magisk` and `KernelSU`**.
 This document only describes the differences.

 ::: tip

-If SakitinSU is only used as a module manager for other root implementations, the module standard should follow the current root implementation.
-SakitinSU **will not interfere** with any behavior of other root implementations.
+If ShiroSU is only used as a module manager for other root implementations, the module standard should follow the current root implementation.
+ShiroSU **will not interfere** with any behavior of other root implementations.

-However, modules' **WebUI needs to consider** SakitinSU's [module WebUI](webui).
+However, modules' **WebUI needs to consider** ShiroSU's [module WebUI](webui).

 :::